xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 >>> mo.group()
 'pineapple'

-# The * char matches zero or more of the group preceding the star or asterisk
+# The * star or asterisk char matches zero or more of the preceding group
 >>> genderRegex = re.compile(r'(pine)*apple')
 >>> mo = genderRegex.search('apple')
 >>> mo.group()